 - A few specific micronutrients: Vitamin B12, Iron, Vitamin D, and Calcium.

 In general, athletes should consume a diet that is high in complex carbohydrates and low- to moderate- in fat as well as adequate in protein, vitamins, and minerals for optimal performance.¹ What better way to do this than consume a plant-based diet?
-Whether you are vegan or not, a diet that includes a wide variety of fresh vegetables, fruits, nuts, seeds, whole grains, beans, and legumes will give you the necessary energy, protein, and micronutrients needed for peak performance and aid recovery from exercise.
+Whether you eat vegan or not, a diet that includes a wide variety of fresh vegetables, fruits, nuts, seeds, whole grains, beans, and legumes will give you the necessary energy, protein, and micronutrients needed for peak performance and aid recovery from exercise.

 If you feel like nutrition is your missing link consult with a sports dietitian who can help you develop a winning nutrition plan that supports your level of training and fitness goals.
 To find a sports dietitian near your click here.